mordy-python/booklisten/README.md

 # BookListen 🎧

-AudioBooker is a command-line tool to convert text files to mp3 files.
+BookListen is a command-line tool to convert text files to mp3 files.
 The mp3 files are stored in `~/booklisten`.

 ## Installation
 Install with pip: `pip install booklisten`